cleverage/LifestreamBundle/README.md

 Installation
 -------

-Make sure you have a `Cleverage` dir, if not create it:
+Make sure you have a `CleverAge` dir, if not create it:

-    mkdir src/Cleverage
+    mkdir src/CleverAge

 Add the bundle to the `src/` directory.
 If using git, you can add it as submodules:

-    git submodule add git@github.com:Cleverage/LifestreamBundle.git src/Cleverage/LifestreamBundle
+    git submodule add git@github.com:Cleverage/LifestreamBundle.git src/CleverAge/LifestreamBundle

 Next, be sure to enable the bundle in your application kernel: